fedora-modularity/meta-test-family/README.md

   * If you have tests in config file call:  `/usr/share/moduleframework/tools/generator.py`
   * Call command for running all python tests:  `MODULE=docker avocado run /usr/share/moduleframework/tools/modulelint.py ./*.py`
  * __additional tests__ - see https://gitlab.cee.redhat.com/jscotka/modularity-testing/blob/master/memcached/sanity1.py as an example for you

+## License
+ Framework is released under the GPL, version 2 or later, see LICENSE file in project